vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2024-0019/README.md

-# VMSA-2024-0019: Questions & Answers - VMware Cloud Foundation (VCF) Blog
+# VMSA-2024-0019: Questions & Answers
 Introduction
 ------------

-On September 17, 2024 Broadcom released a critical VMware Security Advisory (VMSA), VMSA-2024-0019, addressing security vulnerabilities found and resolved in VMware vCenter, which is present in VMware vSphere and VMware Cloud Foundation products.
+On September 17, 2024 Broadcom released a critical VMware Security Advisory (VMSA), VMSA-2024-0019, addressing security vulnerabilities found and resolved in VMware vCenter.
+The advisory was updated on October 21, 2024 with updated software packages to address security and functional issues reported after the original disclosure.

+The updated advisory contains patches applicable to vCenter 7.0.3, 8.0.2, and 8.0.3.
+All customers should apply these refreshed updates.

 The VMSA will always be the source of truth for what products & versions are affected and proper patches to keep your organization secure.
 This document is a corollary to the advisory and includes self-service information to help you and your organization decide how to respond.